cspace-deployment/pictionbridge/README.md

 # Running

 Once installed from the distribution package, the program may be executed by running the script `$PICTION_BRIDGE_HOME\bin\pictionbridge`.
-The script ensures that the required environment variables are set.
+This script ensures that the required environment variables are set.
 If none are set, it attempts to source them from a file named `.pictionbridge` in the running user's home directory.

 To run during development, see above.